What is an FUE hair transplant?

 What is the difference between FUE and FUT?

 In FUT, the entire strip of the hair is harvested in one go and then dissected into individual follicles later.
-This leaves a very distinctive and noticeable lateral scar along the back of the head.
+This leaves a very distinctive and noticeable linear scar along the back of the head.

 During FUE, groups of between one and four hairs are individually extracted from the scalp and transplanted to the new area of the scalp, trying to mimic the pattern of the hair that used to grow there.
 This leaves little to no noticeable scarring on the scalp.